What Is Sudden Cardiac Death?

 Are There Preventative Steps Or Measures To Avoid Cardiac Arrest?

 Beyond getting regular SCD screenings, the best preventative measures for sudden cardiac death are to maintain a healthy lifestyle, getting enough exercise, avoiding cigarettes and unhealthy foods, and to control the most cardiac risk factors such as blood pressure and diabetes.
 It is also important to take necessary medications to manage any clotting disorders and arrhythmias which may be present.

 What Are The Risks If SCD Is Left Untreated?

-The most vital preventative measure of VF and SCD is getting proper screening on a regular basis and controlling the risk factors that lead to CAD and subsequent heart attacks.
+The most vital preventative measure of sudden cardiac death is getting proper screening on a regular basis and controlling the risk factors that lead to CAD and subsequent heart attacks.

 Are There Other Related Conditions To Sudden Cardiac Death?

-The most related condition to Sudden Cardiac Death is Coronary Artery Disease.
-According to a PubMed study 80% of Sudden Cardiac Death cases are caused by CAD.
+The condition most commonly tied to sudden cardiac death is coronary artery disease (CAD).
+According to a PubMed study, 80% of SCD cases are caused by CAD.
 The remaining 20% are caused by cardiomyopathies.

-Sudden Cardiac Death (SCD) is an unexpected death that occurs as a result of malfunctioning in the heart’s electrical system.
-Death occurs within an hour of the onset of symptoms.
-Treatment must be implemented and performed immediately by CPR and AED Defibrillator.
-Coronary Artery Disease is considered to be the highest risk factor.
+Sudden cardiac death is an unexpected death that occurs as a result of malfunctioning in the heart’s electrical system.
+It can affect anyone, but is most common in older adults and especially people who have a known or unknown pre-existing heart condition.
+Death occurs within an hour of the onset of symptoms, making it highly important to get screened in order to establish your risk of SCD and take preventive measures before it occurs.
+When cardiac arrest does occur, treatment must be implemented and performed immediately by CPR and AED defibrillator.